 WFS can only be used to fulfill Walmart Marketplace orders.
 If you want to to use one service for multi-channel fulfillment, consider Deliverr, Walmart’s official fulfillment partner.
 Deliverr can automatically qualify your items for Walmart’s TwoDay Delivery badge just as easily as WFS.
 You can connect them with Amazon, eBay or Shopify, any of which could be a good way to test the waters before you apply to Walmart.

 Other fulfillment partners and systems can work well, too.
-Even drop shippers (DSVs) are allowed to sell on Walmart.
+Even drop shippers (DSVs) are allowed to sell on Walmart with a bit of extra work.
 As long as you can get items to Walmart buyers fast and in unbranded packaging, you’ll be in good shape.

 6. Organize Your Inventory